 Updated on 02-03-16 after a spell check on every author's best friend Grammarly.

-Prey and any characters directly connected to the show, are the property of those nasty people at ABC Television.
+Prey and any characters directly connected to the show are the property of those nasty people at ABC Television.
 Original characters, as well as the story itself, belong to me, though.

 Series: Prey, late season.